matushorvath/xzintbit/doc/Language.md

     out [rb + 3]
     out [rb + 2]

-    # the first local variable will be what caller sees as the return value
+    # our first local variable will be what caller sees as the return value
     add '!', 0, [rb + 0]

-    # pop var0 from stack
+    # remove var0 from stack
     arb 1

-    # pop 2 function parameters and return address from stack
+    # remove 2 function parameters and return address from stack
     arb 3

     # jump to return address